mautic/mautic/README.md

 ## Support

-Use Github issues for reporting and discuss more about this plugin
+Use Github issues for reporting and discuss more about this plugin.
+Please join #i-builders on Slack if you would like to get involved in supporting, maintaining and improving the builder!
+Get your Slack invite at [https://mautic.org/slack](https://mautic.org/slack)

 ## Contribution